 National Artificial Intelligence Programme AuroraAI

-What is the aim of the AuroraAI programme?
+What were the main outputs of the AuroraAI programme?

 Niko Ruostetsaari, Senior Specialist, Ministry of Finance, Public Sector ICT, Digitalisation